raykao/consul_on_azure/README.md

     - Caveats:
       - How to apply Node Policy when key is not deterministic and policy operations must be applied on a Server/Master Node?
         - How to make remote call to server to assign policy to tokenwithout sharing Master ACL token (if possible)?
+        - Export/Save ACL Token to a secret store and trigger a policy association out of band?
         - Use Terraform Provider for Consul to generate Tokens?
 - [TLS Certificates](https://www.consul.io/docs/commands/tls/cert.html)
   - Initial Certs
     - Leverage ```consul tls ca create```